riccardoregina/CUDA-Graphs/README.md

 ./run_increase_iterations.sh
 ```

-For information about how to use the bash scripts, refer to the [article]( ./article/main.tex).
+For more information about how to use the bash scripts, refer to the [article]( ./article/main.tex).
+Do not forget to update the configuration variables inside the bash scripts according to your needs.

 ## Generating Plots
 To generate the visualizations from the benchmark outputs, navigate to the `plotting` directory, install the required dependencies, and run the Python script: